-The Hornepayne area is crosscut by numerous dykes as it lies within the regional dyke swarms that are prevalent along and northeast of the northeastern shoreline of Lake Superior.
-Available geologic mapping and lineament interpretation (Section 4.3.4.2) show that abundant northwest-and northeast-trending dykes crosscut all the geologic units within the Hornepayne area (Figure 4-3).
-The northwest-trending Matachewan swarm intruded approximately 2.45 billion years ago, while the northeast-trending Biscotasing and Marathon/Kapusaksing swarms are estimated to be approximately 2.17 and 2.11 billion years old, respectively (Heaman, 1997; Halls et al., 2008).
+The Wawa area is crosscut by numerous dykes as it lies within the regional dyke swarms that are prevalent along and northeast of the northeastern shoreline of Lake Superior.
+Available geologic mapping and lineament interpretation (Section 4.3.4.2; Geofirma, 2013b) show that abundant northwest- and northeast-trending dykes crosscut all the geologic units within the Wawa area (Figures 4-3 and 4-6).
+Dykes in the Wawa area have been reported to belong to different dyke swarms (e.g., Matachewan, Abitibi, Biscotasing, and Marathon swarms) with ages ranging from 2.473 to as young as 1.142 billion years old.